-- Home room teachers are established to mentor students and form productive relationships with parents. - Physically safe areas designated to year levels are introduced. - iThrive lessons are delivered by a core group of teachers who use responsive programing to address student and cohort needs.
+- Form room teachers are established to mentor students and form productive relationships with parents. - Physically safe areas designated to year levels are introduced. - Year Level coordinators oversee the development of students in the cohort.

 Parent and Community Involvement

 Professional and personal connections with families are developed through: